-Restructuring and employee severance costs in the three and six months ended March 31, 2024 primarily included expenses incurred related to facility closures in connection with our office optimization plan and workforce reductions in both of our reportable segments.
-Restructuring and employee severance costs in the three and six months ended March 31, 2023 primarily included expenses incurred in connection with a workforce reduction in our U.S. Healthcare Solutions reportable segment.
+Restructuring and employee severance costs in the three and six nine months ended March 31, 2024 June 30, 2024 primarily included expenses incurred related to facility closures in connection with our office optimization plan and workforce reductions in both of our reportable segments.
+Restructuring and employee severance costs in the three and six nine months ended March 31, 2023 June 30, 2023 primarily included expenses incurred in connection with a workforce reduction reductions in both of our U.S. Healthcare Solutions reportable segment.